ADISAKBOONMARK/algo.labs/lab4.wait-for-confirmation/README.md

 // Utility function to wait on a transaction to be confirmed
 // The timeout parameter indicates how many rounds do you wish to check pending transactions for

-const waitForConfirmation = async function (algodclient, txId, timeout) {
+const waitForConfirmation = async function (algodClient, txId, timeout) {
     // Wait until the transaction is confirmed or rejected, or until 'timeout' number of rounds has passed.
     //
     // Args: